latepaul/vimrc/README.md

-#    Welcome to Paul's Vimrc File Help
+#    Welcome to Paul's Vimrc File

 How to set up this vimrc: